pyeventsourcing/eventsourcing/docs/topics/user_guide/snapshotting.rst

 --------------

 Snapshots will be not be stored in the entity's sequence of events, but in a dedicated table for snapshots.

-Let's setup a dedicated table for snapshots.
+So let's setup a dedicated table for snapshots.

 .. code:: python